 In the next few months, the flu season will begin to be a concern again.
-This time though, you will only need to get a single shot of the influenza vaccine to protect against the common flu and the Swine Flu (H1N1 virus).
+This time though, you will only need to get a single shot of the influenza vaccine or flu vaccine to protect against the Seasonal Flu and the Swine Flu (H1N1 virus).

-The recommendation for who should get the inject has been given by the Centers of Disease Control and Prevention and their recommendation is for anyone older than 6 months to get the vaccine.
+The recommendation for who should get the injection, as the flu vaccine, has been given by the Centers of Disease Control and Prevention and their recommendation is for anyone older than 6 months to get the vaccine.

 Each given year their are approximately 100 million vaccine doses for the seasonal flu.
 More than 200 million vaccines were ordered for the Swine Flu Vaccines.
 At this point it is anticipated that 170 million combination vaccine does will be produced for this next year.

 Between 5 and 20 percent of the U.S. population, each year, comes down with the Seasonal Flu.
 This leads to more than 200,000 hospitalizations and about 36,000 deaths.
 Swine flu turned out to be less much less deadly than first feared, with only about 12,000 deaths.